barne856/squint/README.md

 - Optional runtime error checking
 - Support for common linear algebra operations
 - Useful mathematical and physical constants

-SQUINT is particularly suited for projects where type safety and dimensional correctness are important, such as physics engines, scientific simulations, or graphics applications dealing with real-world units.
-It aims to catch errors early in the development process while providing a comfortable API for both quantities and tensors.

-While the library makes efforts to be performant, especially through the use of compile-time optimizations and BLAS integration, users requiring absolute peak performance or a minimalist API might find other specialized libraries more suitable for their needs.

 ## Installation